Top 10 Best Progressive Metal Bands

 Also, Gavin Harrison's drumming is incredible.

-Porcupine Tree is an atmospheric, often times melancholic, prog rock band that doesn't spend their time noodling around.
+Porcupine Tree is an atmospheric, often melancholic, prog rock band that doesn't spend their time noodling around.
 In Absentia is probably their most popular album, Deadwing is just flat-out nostalgic, and Fear of a Blank Planet is probably the greatest album I've ever owned, musically and lyrically speaking.
-Be prepared for some depressing rock anthems.

-Fantastic musicians that incorporate many musical influences, like bluegrass or even circus music, into metal.
+Fantastic musicians incorporate many musical influences, such as bluegrass and even circus music, into metal.
 They have long epic songs that will have you headbanging or just sitting in awe.
 The album "Colors" is a one-hour-long song broken into smaller pieces.
 It is truly a masterpiece of complex musical theory and emotions all the way through.
-If you like metal at all, you have to give it a listen.
-My two favorite songs on "Colors" are the epic finale "White Walls", and my favorite song of all time, "Ants of the Sky".

-The Contenders
+The Newcomers

-Nevermore is fronted by Warrel Dane - one of the most amazing singers in the progressive metal genre, with plenty of formal training.
+Nevermore is fronted by Warrel Dane, one of the most amazing singers in the progressive metal genre, with plenty of formal training.
 Jeff Loomis, the band's lead guitar player, can barely be matched by many.
 They mix elements of complex time signatures, classical arrangements, and execute such synthesis with amazing precision.

 While quite a bit harder than some other progressive metal bands, Nevermore also has a brilliant clarity both live and in the studio.